treeverse/lakeFS/docs/reference/oidc.md

 ## Configuring lakeFS server for OIDC

-To support OIDC, add the following configurations to your [lakeFS configuration](./configuration.md):
+To support OIDC, add the following to your [lakeFS configuration](./configuration.md):

 ```yaml
 auth: